cfjedimaster/raymondcamden2018/_posts/2010/12/15/2010-12-15-Using-ReplaceList-and-null-replacements.md

 <p>

 But it produced: Thisis_stuffwiththingsIdon'tlikeit.
 Not exactly what I expected.
-It looks like it replaced all spaces and the % with nothing.
+It looks like it replaced all spaces and the {% raw %}% with nothing.
 The one $ character was replaced with an underscore.
-I'm guessing the logic was to ignore the empty list values in the second list and basically act as if I had done:  replaceList(string, "$,%, ", "_").
+I'm guessing the logic was to ignore the empty list values in the second list and basically act as if I had done:  replaceList(string, "$,%{% endraw %}, ", "_").
 Apparently replaceList automatically says, "if you ask me to replace items in list 1 and it's bigger than list 2, I'll treat the rest as being replaced with nothing."

 <p>